Rend al-Rahim Francke: Views

 Francke is a supporter of the United States and the Bush administration, but also has heavily criticized its role, which many believe led to her resignation.
 Moreover, Francke also criticized the role of Iraqis towards the United States.
-In a recent interview conducted by the Greater Good Science Center, Francke said, " I think there's a great deal of negligence.
-It's not evil; its negligence and insensitivity..and I don't think it's possible to keep a healthy relationship unless you show that you care about a person, or a group of people, on a continuing basis."
+In a recent interview conducted by the Greater Good Science Center, Francke said, "I think there's a great deal of negligence.
+It's not evil; its negligence and insensitivity... and I don't think it's possible to keep a healthy relationship unless you show that you care about a person, or a group of people, on a continuing basis."
 Francke claims that sympathy and empathy on both sides are needed if Iraq is to be repaired.
-She concludes, "It is all a question of showing that you care about the other, that you're in a partnership - not a relationship of occupier and occupied.
+She concluded, "It is all a question of showing that you care about the other, that you're in a partnership - not a relationship of occupier and occupied.
 You're not in a relationship where it's the all-powerful and the powerless."